sassoftware/esp-kubernetes/esp-cloud/oauth2/README.md

   username: YWRtaW4=
   password: YWRtaW5zZWNyZXQ=
 ```
 The passwords are base64 encoded strings.
-The defualt values are **admin** for the username and **adminsecret** for the password.
+The default values are **admin** for the username and **adminsecret** for the password.
 You can change them before deployment.

 After the deployment is successful and the uaa pod has started, you can administer the uaa instance with **uaac**, the UAA command line client.